mmdjiji/hexo-template/source/_posts/hello-template.md

 [Demo](https://std.ac/hexo-template) | [Official Website](https://hexo.io) | [Documentation](https://hexo.io/docs/) | [GitHub](https://github.com/mmdjiji/hexo-template)

-## CI/CD
+## Get Started

-This repository uses GitHub Actions for CI/CD.
-You don't need to build your documents manually.
-Just commit your documents (then run `git push`), and then turn on the GitHub Pages in the settings to access your online documents.
-(For this demo is https://std.ac/hexo-template)

-## !!!
-Attention !!!

-There are two lines to modify in `_config.yml`:
+Use this template and create your repository, there are two lines to modify in `_config.yml`:

-1. (At line 16) Set your site url here.
+1. Set your site url at **line 16**.
 For example, if you use GitHub Page, set url as `https://username.github.io/project`:
 ```yml
 url: https://std.ac/hexo-template
 ```

-2. (At line 107) Set your project name here, if your project name is `username` or `username.github.io`, just remove it at the end of `_config.yml`:
+2. Set your project name at ***line 107**, if your project name is `username` or `username.github.io`, just remove it at the end of `_config.yml`:
 ```yml
 root: /hexo-template
 ```

-**If you would not like to do so, it cannot work correctly.**
+## CI/CD

+This repository uses GitHub Actions for CI/CD.
+You don't need to build your documents manually.
+Just commit your documents (then run `git push`), and then turn on the GitHub Pages in the settings to access your online documents.
+(For this demo is [https://std.ac/hexo-template](https://std.ac/hexo-template))

 ## Hexo Features